Comcast Charges $90 Install Fee At Homes That Already Have Comcast Installed - Slashdot

 That’s Comcastic!

-And because it's consistent (Score:4, Insightful)
+And because it's consistent (Score:5, Insightful)

 Comcast sucks.
 They do several things that suck.